LostyDEV/AllyOverlay-Battery-remaining-time-cpu-and-ram/README.md

 Customizable Position: Drag the overlay to your preferred location on the screen.

 Hotkey Support: Press Shift + L to toggle the overlay's visibility.

+To use the app, you need to install the .NET SDK 8.0.413 from the official Microsoft website.
+After that this software is plug-and-play.